Dola Re Dola: Choreography

 Khan receiving the National Film Award for Best Choreography for "Dola Re Dola" by President A. P. J. Abdul Kalam, in December 2003.

 The song in the video was choreographed by Saroj Khan, for which she won her first National Film Award for Best Choreography.
 The song shows Parvati and Chandramukhi dancing during Durga Puja.
 The choreography of the song was something different as it was a mix of Indian classical dance forms.
 The form of dance that Saroj Khan explored with "Dola Re Dola", is called Nautwary.
 It included steps of Kathak and Bharatnatyam.

 Behind-The-Scenes

 According to Saroj Khan, this song was one of the toughest she had to endure as Madhuri and Aishwarya are brilliant dancers.
 She had to balance in giving steps equally good to both that none of them would feel that they would be left out.
 But nothing of the sort occurred.
 During the shot, there were several retakes and at a particular point, they had to perform a step that they had to fall, to be perfectly in sync with the beats.
 It became physically demanding for both actresses.
 Sanjay Leela Bhansali was involved in the dance sequences.

-During the shoot, Aishwarya's ears started to bleed because of the heavy earrings, but she didn't say it and continued to shoot until it was completed.